secretstartups/handbook/business-technology/end-user-services/onboarding-access-requests/index.html.md

 If your laptop is broken and needs to be repaired you can take it into an Apple repair store.
 You should ensure that you have a recent backup before doing so, and that your laptop is not your only registered device for iCloud two-factor authentication.

 If the repair is not going to be too expensive (less than $1000 dollars USD), go ahead and repair and expense.
-If the repair is going to take longer than a day then you need to make sure you have a back up laptop to work on that is non-Windows.
+If the repair is going to take longer than a day then you need to make sure you have a back up laptop to work on that uses a supported hardware OS.

 You must open an issue in the [End User Services Issue Tracker](https://gitlab.com/gitlab-com/it/end-user-services/issues/laptop-issue-tracker/-/issues/new?issuable_template=Laptop_Repair) to document the repair and get your managers approval.
 Please make sure to attach/include any estimates or receipts for the repair that you got from Apple (or any authorized service center) in the issue.
 Picture or PDF will work just fine.